wanderanimrod/elixir_mock/README.md

 # Mockex [DO NOT USE YET]

-Sanitary mock objects for elixir, configurable per test and inspectable
+Sanitary mock modules for elixir, configurable per test and inspectable

 ## Installation